About me

 Field Correlation Momentum Correlation

 Nonlocal quantum correlations of a test field propagating in a spacetime undergoing critical collapse, evaluated at the end of the numerical simulation.
 Dashed black lines = areal radius of apparent horizon, red dashed lines = location of apparent horizon.
-Top: field correlation, Bottom: momentum correlation.
+Left: field correlation, Right: momentum correlation.

 QC1 QC2

 The quantum dynamics of the FLRW universe with dust and a positive cosmological constant depicting quantum.
 Heatmap shows the probability distribution associated with the wave packet; solid black curve = expectation value of volume, dotted = classical trajectory, dashed = uncertainty region.
-Top: broader Λ-distribution, Bottom: sharper Λ-distribution.
+Left: broader Λ-distribution, Right: sharper Λ-distribution.